SolarArbiter/SolarArbiter.github.io/usecases.md

 ### 2. Analyze forecasts {#analyzefx}
 {: .anchor}

 #### 2.A.
-Select subsets of forecasts and data {#uc2A}
+Analyze subsets of forecasts and data {#uc2A}
 {: .anchor}

 **Use case narrative** : A framework user selects a subset of an uploaded forecast, and the corresponding data, based on one or more conditions, for detailed analysis.
 The framework calculates metrics and provides a visual display of forecast performance.

 **Requirements** :